SalmY001/employees-DB/README.md

 This project is under the MIT license:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Please refer to license in the repo.
+Please refer to the license in the repo.

 ## Contributors